Shikaga/story/index.md

 "Yes.
 Well, congratualations, this is now your problem.
 We need you to find them and bring them in alive, assuming that they are still in Rens".
 The Captain started filling out some papers on his desks.
 His pen dashed across the page in flowing script, filling out the paperwork that kept the world turning.

 "You will have access to whatever resources you think that you need", The Captain said, handing one of the papers to the Colonel and placing it's duplicate in his own folder.
-"Remember, under no circumstances must these terrorists be killed during capture.
+"But this must remain absolutely secret.
+I want just you and your apprentice to bring them in.
+No troops.
+Ans remember, under no circumstances must these terrorists be killed during capture.
 It is imperative that we capture them alive.
 The girl especially.
 I expect your plan on my desk by ninth bell tomorrow."

 The Captain gave a dismissive gesture and Marcus stood up, saluted again and left by the same door.